The Missing Lynx Exhibition

 Lynx © Berndt Fischer

-Our free, family-friendly exhibition toured Northumberland, the edge of Cumbria and the border of southern Scotland.
-Using interactive displays, the exhibition brings the lynx to life.
+The Missing Lynx exhibition brings the lynx to life through interactive displays.
 Visitors can discover how our wild places have changed over the years, how nature has been lost and how it might fare better in the future.
 The exhibition charts the lynx’s comeback across Europe and how restoring missing species can help nature to recover.
 The final installation even offers visitors a chance to immerse themselves in a wilder world, standing side by side with this missing mammal, surrounded by bird song.

-Get a feel for the Missing Lynx exibition in the video below...
+Get a feel for the Missing Lynx exhibition in the video below...

 Previous venues